 Troutville is a tiny borough located in the state of Pennsylvania.
 With a population of 226 people and just one neighborhood, Troutville is the 1077th largest community in Pennsylvania.
-Troutville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Troutville was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because of many things, Troutville is a great place for families with children to consider.
 First of all, many other families with children live here, making Troutville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Troutville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Troutville’s overall crime rate is lower than average for the country.

-The per capita income in Troutville in 2022 was $36,669, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $146,676 for a family of four.
+The per capita income in Troutville in 2022 was $33,526, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $134,104 for a family of four.
 However, Troutville contains both very wealthy and poor people as well.

 The people who call Troutville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troutville residents report their race to be White.
-Important ancestries of people in Troutville include German, Italian, Dutch, Scottish, and Polish.
+Important ancestries of people in Troutville include German, Italian, Irish, Dutch, and English.

 The most common language spoken in Troutville is English.
 Other important languages spoken here include German/Yiddish and Italian.